isomerpages/moe-hougangsec/_quick-links/PLD Initiative/Personal Learning Device (PLD) Initiative.md

 </li>
 <li>
 <p><strong>Purchase of PLD.</strong> To proceed with the purchase of the school-prescribed
-PLD, please consent for the purchase via the Parents Gateway (PG) notification.
-Parents who want to use Edusave funds for the PLD (for Singapore citizens students only), please submit the online Standing Order (SO) from via this
+PLD, please consent for the purchase via the Parents Gateway (PG) notification or access the form here (<a href="https://go.gov.sg/hspld" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/hspld</a>).
+Parents who want to use Edusave funds for the PLD (for Singapore citizens students only), please submit the online Standing Order (SO) from via this link:
-link: <a rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/edusaveformsgso</a> by <strong>31 Dec 2025</strong> if
+<a rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/edusaveformsgso</a>by <strong>31 Dec 2025</strong> if
 you have not done so previously.
 If you are unable to submit the online form, please approach the school for assistance or to request for a hardcopy form.</p>